 With a CSBI certification, you’ll learn how to leverage healthcare business intelligence and tools that can inform decisions surrounding quality of care, operational effectiveness, financial efficiency, and more.
 Once the certification is complete, you’ll be able to better recognize the role of data in the healthcare industry.

 With additional certifications and experience, you can continue to advance your healthcare career and take on more responsibility within your organization.
-Learn more about Herzing University’s healthcare management program and start building your healthcare career today.
+Learn more about Herzing University’s healthcare administration program and start building your healthcare career today.